BNETDocs/bncsutil/README.md

 ## Building
 CMake is used to generate platform specific build files.
 The only external dependency is GMP (The GNU Multiple Precision Arithmetic Library ).
 It can be installed with a package manager from any major Linux distro.
 Debian example: `sudo apt-get install libgmp10`.
+To force a specific build (32bit or 64bit) build add -DBUILD_32 or -DBUILD_64 to CMake flags.

 ### Windows